csokaimola/balance-RO-SK-HU-cat3/README.md

   - Correlate common variables in Orbis and HU-RO-SK
   - check unit (mean, median of ratio)
   - check outliers (log scatterplot)
+- `test.do`:
+- `deviation_table.do`: Checking extreme deviations in data enrichement, proposed by Gábor Békés: Take variable x, say, sales from both sources, for 2015. xs= sales(orbis)/ sales(national), non missing, non zero.
+No logs.
+Create disjunct bins for xs, and a table, with two columns:
+1. Count of obs in bin
+2. Mean of xs in the bin.
+Bins:
+=1
+0.952-1.05 but not 1
+0.8-0.952
+1.05-1.25
+0.5-0.8
+1.25-2
+<0.5
+over 2
 (Preliminary codes, not needed for further use:
 - `SK-match-correct`: helped us realise that except for 15 companies, all "not matched" was because year=..
 Tried to run name-generaliser.py on names of the 15 companies not matched (based on BvDid), but didn't work because of character issues.
 So we created matches by looking at the names: not_matched_orbis_SK_fordito.csv.
 - `compare-orbis`: preliminary compare balance&orbis, uses original data not converted in EUR.)